JuheonYi/JuheonYi.github.io/_pages/cv.md

 ## Services
 * Technical Program Committee
-  * EuroSys 2022 (Shadow PC)
-  *	ACM Wireless of the Students, by the Students, and for the Students Workshop 2021
+  * ACM SenSys 2022 (Shadow PC), EuroSys 2022 (Shadow PC), ACM Wireless of the Students, by the Students, and for the Students Workshop 2021

 * Reviewer
   * Journal: IEEE Transactions on Mobile Computing (TMC), ACM Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)